 If your child is old enough to have a shower on their own make sure they bring a towel and change of clothes we have now increased number of changing rooms from 4 to 9.

-If you have not signed your 2016-17 membership form as an existing player please see your coach, parent co-ordinator or Dave Butler to sign on for the season.
+If you have not signed on for 2017-18 membership as an existing player please see your coach, parent co-ordinator or Dave Butler to sign on for the season.
 This is a simple process.
-You need to check if the details on your membership form for last season are correct.
-Record any changes and sign the form.
+You need to check if the details on your membership form for last season have changed, record any changes on line with Dave Butler.
 Membership fees will be due for those who pay by cash or cheque and not on standing ordedr

 NEW PLAYERS NEED TO BE REGISTERED TO PLAY MATCHES